Follow the step by step process or choose what situation that best describes you:

 Accreditation

 Your undergraduate degree must come from a regionally or nationally accredited college or university.
-The accreditation agency of your institution must be listed with and recognized by the U.S. Department of Education.
+The accreditation agency of your institution must be listed and recognized by the U.S. Department of Education.

 Requirements and Standards